 This biennial Prize, the most important of its kind in the UK, celebrates and fosters the best emerging stage designers through collaboration with professional theatre, dance and opera companies.

 The Linbury Prize is a unique opportunity for emerging designers and offers twelve prize recipients the chance to work with some of the UK's leading theatre, opera and dance companies.

 Founded in 1987 by Anya Sainsbury, The Linbury Prize for Stage Design has helped discover and launch the careers of over 200 talented young stage designers.
 It offers an unparrelled opportunity for exposure and success at a pivotal moment in their careers.

 The first exhibition for emerging designers took place in 1987 at the Theatre Museum, arranged by Anya Sainsbury.
 Later, more conversations between Anya Sainsbury and friends in the theatre design world led to the idea of creating a biennial prize for young designers.
 In 1989, having approached the then Director of the National Theatre, Richard Eyre, the first Linbury Biennial Prize for Stage Design was held at the NT.
 The enthusiastic endorsement of subsequent NT Directors Trevor Nunn, Nicholas Hytner and Rufus Norris, means that the Prize is still held here.
 This unique project continues to champion young designers today.
 Over 30 years, more than 1200 young designers have entered the Linbury Prize for Stage Design.

-The winners of each competition receive a cash prize together with a professional commission to design a production for a major company.
+The prize recipients of each competition receive a bursary together with a design placement with a major company.
 Companies that have collaborated with the Prize in recent years include Birmingham Opera, Headlong, National Theatre of Scotland, Lyric Hammersmith and Scottish Dance Theatre.